How to sell your home and buy another

 You pay no extra fees or commission.

-The steps to selling your home
+Steps to selling your home

-• Once you accept the offer to purchase, it becomes a binding agreement of sale.
+• Once you accept the Offer to Purchase, it becomes a binding agreement of sale.

 • Your buyer will apply for finance from the bank.

-• Once approved the legal process can begin
+• Once approved the legal process can begin.

+• 2.
 Property transfer is initiated

-• The agreement of sale must be sent to a transferring attorney who will request the title deed for the property and supporting documents from both the Seller/s and Buyer/s.
+The agreement of sale must be sent to a transferring attorney who will request the title deed for the property and supporting documents from both the Seller/s and Buyer/s.

+• 3.
 Buyers bond is registered

-• Your buyer’s bank will register a mortgage bond against the property as security for the repayment of the loan.
+Your buyer’s bank will register a mortgage bond against the property as security for the repayment of the loan.

+• 4.
 Your existing bond is cancelled

 • If there is an existing mortgage bond over the property, it will be cancelled together with the registration of the transfer and mortgage bond.